sahilshembekar/Udacity-Software-Engineering-Nanodegree/P5-Home-Service-Robot/README.md

 ## Scripts
 - Shell scripts
 To automate launching of ros commands via command lines instead of using roslaunch or roscore.
-Located in **scripts** folder.
+Located in the **scripts** folder.

 ## Configuration Files
 - `map.pgm`, `map.yaml`
-Both files are required to provide a map for amcl, located in the **map** folder.
+Both files are required to provide a map for amcl and are located in the **map** folder.
 - `Office.world`
-World file to setup the environment in Gazebo, located in the **map** folder.
+World file to setup the environment in Gazebo is located in the **map** folder.

 #### Total of 5 scripts for the demo of 5 different tests.
 1. **`launch.sh`**